14 Product Photography Tips to Make You Look Like a Pro

 #12: Display the details

 You can verbally describe the nitty-gritty details of your product as much as you want, but there’s no guarantee that doing so will truly get the message across to your prospective customers.

 Although some people can simply read a couple bullet points and create accurate mental images in their own heads, many others need visual guides to help them absorb information.

 To ensure that even the most visual learners get a complete idea of what your product has to offer, take the time to snap photos of each important detail.
 That way, nothing is left to the (often inaccurate) imagination.

 For example, if you sell backpacks, your product listing should include photos of all the best features—mesh pockets on the exterior, a laptop sleeve in the interior, ample zipper pockets for supplies, etc. Providing these photos gives your prospects a much better idea of what it is your selling, thus making it more likely that they’ll buy.

 #13: Create a diagram

-This tip is primarily geared towards those of you who sell products with features that can’t be fully explained through standard photos.
+This product photography tip is primarily geared towards those of you who sell stuff with features that can’t be fully explained through standard photos.
 It goes without saying that people won’t buy your product unless they understand how it works.